oTuff/go-startkode/README.md

 # Setup:

-- Run the install-tools.sh scripts if you don't already have the tools.
+- Run the `install-tools.sh` scripts if you don't already have the tools.
 (Ensure your `PATH` is set up correctly).

-- Rename the `.example.env` file to `.env` and populate fields as needed.
+- Rename the `.example.env` file to `.env` and populate the fields as needed.

 - Run `docker compose up` to start the PostgreSQL Docker container or `docker compose up -d` to run it in the background as a daemon on every boot.